How To Batch Your Content With Pinterest + Tailwind

 This means that even if you don’t have a ton of content like blogs, you can still create “new” content on Pinterest by creating new pins.

-You can re-purpose your content into different pin graphics - here are some ideas:
+4 ways you can re-purpose your content into different pin graphics:

 Different graphic templates for the same blog (or content) title.

 Screenshots of videos.

 Quotes pulled from your content.